krypt0k1/CryptographyProjects/README.md

 output.write(chunk)

- 2. Initialization Vectors or IV's must always be used for encryption/decryption.
+ 2. Initialization Vectors or IVs must always be used for encryption/decryption.
     - A challenging part of decryption was that I could not generate another random IV to decrypt the file.
     - You will always need to read the IV you set for the encrypted file to decrypt the file with the key.
 A different IV will result in a pkcs11.Exception error MechanismParamInvalid.
     - If you use a 128-bit IV that will equal 16 bytes reading the IV from the encrypted file will look something like this: